leowangx2013/leowangx2013.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth-year PhD student in computer science major at the University of Illinois Urbana-Champaign, supervised by [Prof. Tarek Abdelzaher](https://abdelzaher.cs.illinois.edu).
+I am a fifth-year PhD student in computer science major at the University of Illinois Urbana-Champaign (UIUC), supervised by [Prof. Tarek Abdelzaher](https://abdelzaher.cs.illinois.edu).
 My research interests lie in applying deep learning techniques to Internet of Things (IoT) sensing applications, with a particular emphasis on motion, acoustic, and wireless signals.
 My recent research topics include IoT data augmentation via generative models, foundation models for IoT, and deep neural networks for signal processing.
 I expect to graduate in December 2024.

 Research Interest
 ======